bcgov/gwa-api/docs/guides/tutorial-idp-client-cred-flow.md

 The API Gateway's `jwt-keycloak` plugin will use the IdP's public keys to validate the token and depending on the plugin configuration, validate the scopes or roles.

+## 7. Gateway Proxying to Upstream

+A technical, but important step in the integration is the Gateway proxying the request to the Upstream Service API and deciding on the different options for securing that interaction.

+Options:

+- `Network Policy` : If the Services are co-located on the same Cluster as the Gateway's Data Plane, then native network policies can be used to protect the channel between the Gateway and the Upstream Service.
+This approach is used for Services running on the Openshift Silver cluster.

+- `Kong Upstream JWT`: This plugin adds a signed JWT to the request headers so that the Upstream Service can verify that the request came specifically from the Gateway.

+- `Client Certificates` : Client certificates (mTLS) provides a way for the Upstream Service to provide a secure channel from the Gateway and to verify that the request came specifically from the Gateway.

 ## Variations

 ### Signed JWT